R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

 ### 8-) ".tar" uzantılı arşiv dosyasını bulunduğumuz klasöre çıkartmak için aşağıdaki komutu çalıştırıyoruz.
-###     We run the following command to extract the ".tar" archive file to the current directory
+###     We run the following command to extract the ".tar" archive file to the current directory.

 > tar -xvf vsts-agent-linux-x64-2.218.1.tar.gz